software-students-spring2022/final-project-universal-lfg/README.md

 # Universal LFG
 Today's most popular video games are those that feature highly competitive multiplayer game modes.
-Whether it be Call of Duty, Apex Legends, Destiny, Valorant — or any other game — having a team you can communicate with can mean the difference between winning annd losing.
+Whether it be Call of Duty, Apex Legends, Destiny, Valorant — or any other game — having a team you can communicate with can mean the difference between winning and losing.
 Universal LFG (Looking for Group) is a platform that aims to connect players to their new teammates.

 [App Prototype on InVision](https://juntaozhu991694.invisionapp.com/console/share/YQJTRS4PNZ9)